qwerty084/vue3-chessboard-docs/src/stockfish.md

 In this example we can play vs Stockfish using [stockfish.js](https://github.com/lichess-org/stockfish.js), which uses either a webassembly or javascript implementation depending on the browser.

-There is also [stockfish.wasm](https://github.com/lichess-org/stockfish.wasm) which is a stronger version, but it requires settings some http headers which is currently not possible with GitHub Pages.
+There is also [stockfish.wasm](https://github.com/lichess-org/stockfish.wasm) which is a stronger version, but it requires setting some HTTP headers which is currently not possible with GitHub Pages.

 ## Setup